Poojit-Matukumalli/Project-RelayX/README.md

 1. Launch the app.

-2. Add a new user by entering their username and email.
+2. Add a new user by entering their username.

-3. RelayX generates cryptographic IDs internally and sends signature public keys via email.
+3. RelayX generates cryptographic IDs internally and provides a QR code.

 4. Start secure messaging over Tor relays immediately.